Designing Simple Mechanisms: Planning for future moves

-It can take detailed contingent thinking to see that a revelation mechanism, such as the second-price auction, is incentive-compatible.
-Dynamic mechanisms, such as the ascending auction, can mitigate this difficulty by paring down the contingencies that participants need to consider.\footnote{\cite{glazer1996extensive} formalize another sense in which dynamic games can be easier to understand than their static counterparts.} But dynamic mechanisms can raise new difficulties, requiring participants to plan far in advance in order to understand that a given strategy is optimal.
-As we saw, the concept of partial strategic plans introduced by \cite{pycia2023theory} provides a way to study this kind of complexity.
+It can take detailed contingent thinking to see that a static mechanism, such as the second-price sealed-bid auction, is incentive-compatible.
+Dynamic mechanisms, such as the ascending auction, can mitigate this difficulty by paring down the contingencies that participants must consider.
+But dynamic mechanisms can raise new difficulties, in some cases requiring participants to plan in advance—even far in advance—to understand that a given strategy is optimal.
+The concept of partial strategic plans formally introduced by \cite{pycia2023theory} provides a way to study this kind of complexity.\footnote{\cite{jehiel1995limited} and \cite{jehiel2007valuation} also study limited forward planning in games, but it is an open question whether one can adapt those ideas for use in mechanism design.}